pbredenberg/silvermine-upgrade-tool/README.md

 When the process completes, run `nvm use` and `npm install` so that the project lockfile will be updated correctly.

+NOTE: Modification of GitHub Actions CI configuration is handled through straight file replacement.
+For this, run: `silvermine-upgrade --github-actions --force`

 ## Development Notes